-UW Huskies freshman quarterback Ethan Garbers enters transfer portal
+True freshman Ethan Garbers is the latest UW Huskies quarterback to enter transfer portal

 On Christmas Eve, Washington’s quarterback exodus continued.

-After redshirt sophomore Jacob Sirmon transferred to Central Michigan and graduate student Kevin Thomson announced he’ll pursue a professional future, true freshman Ethan Garbers officially entered the transfer portal on Thursday.
+After redshirt sophomore Jacob Sirmon transferred to Central Michigan and graduate student Kevin Thomson announced he’ll pursue a professional future this month, true freshman Ethan Garbers officially entered the transfer portal on Thursday.
 The 6-foot-3, 215-pound signal caller confirmed that news to The Times but declined to comment further.

 Without Sirmon, Garbers and Thomson, the Huskies have just two scholarship quarterbacks — redshirt freshman Dylan Morris and incoming freshman Sam Huard — on their current roster.
 And, if Huard plays his senior season at Kennedy Catholic High School, Morris will be UW’s only scholarship signal caller participating in practices this spring.